 St Olave’s Church Hall was the venue for this very popular Wine Tasting given by Past Master Mark Gubbins, and attended by 57 Members and Guests, Unfortunately there are no indications of the wines tasted.
 Certain to have been good, varied and included a “sticky”.

 Special General Meeting – held immediately before the Wine Tasting

-This was to formally get agreement to the proposal that the Concept of Life Membership be stopped.
-See AGM above.
+This was to formally get agreement to the proposal that the Life Membership will not be offered in the future

 Carol Service at St Peter – upon – Cornhill

 Our traditional Carol Service was well attended, with all those there enjoying the Service and the friendly atmosphere that followed – with a glass of Wine, Mince Pies…..At the suggestion of the Revd.
 Nigel Beynon’s the Club agreed to donate gifts to the The Good Shepherd Mission in Bethnal Green.
 (This was the 1st time that we gave gifts to The Good Mission – prior to this year they had been given to “Barts” Children’s Ward)